-Considered one of the top wall dives in the Bahamas, Andros Wall boasts fascinating canyons and unusual marine life due to its depth at 90 ft (27m).
+Andros Wall - considered one of the top wall dives in the Bahamas - boasts fascinating canyons and unusual marine life due to its depth of 90 ft (27m).

 Created in 2002, Blue Holes National Park contains the largest concentration of inland blue holes.
 Tec divers can explore these freshwater reservoirs.